junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Cas pants at the effort.

-"Well, sorry, I worried."
-Dean watches him with a heavy frown.
-"Why did you leave your body?
+"Sorry, I worried."
+Dean watches him with a heavy frown, ghosting a hand over his shoulder, hesitating at an inch's distance.
+"That's... that's your true form just now, isn't it?
+Why did you leave your body?
 Going anywhere?"
+His voice trembling at the last sentence.
+Dean feels his eyes sting.

 "I can better examine my condition in my true form," Cas confesses.

 "Okay?
 So that's good or bad?"
-Dean prompts.
+Dean prompts gingerly.

 "It's... not improving."
 Cas chooses words carefully.